crystal-lang/crystal-website/_pages/install/on_windows.md

 Crystal on Windows is currently distributed as both portable and installer preview packages.
 They are available on the [GitHub releases page](https://github.com/crystal-lang/crystal/releases). **Be aware that Crystal on Windows is** [**not yet complete**](https://github.com/crystal-lang/crystal/issues/5430).

+Portable packages are available in two flavours:

+- `*-windows-msvc`: built with Microsoft Visual Studio
+- `*-windows-gnu`: build with MinGW-w64

 ## Install

 Crystal can use either Microsoft Visual C++ or MinGW-w64 as the toolchain.